Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Jonathan's workshop, located on Route 98, was his livelihood — housing expensive equipment and a fleet of work vehicles.
 The insurance policy, purchased in 2020 with Silver Lake Insurance, promised coverage up to $150,000 for property damage.
 After the storm, Jonathan’s initial estimate for repairs came to $120,000.

-However, Silver Lake Insurance responded with a much lower offer of $65,000, citing depreciation and policy exclusions related to “gradual wear and tear” despite the damage being clearly storm-related.
+However, Silver Lake Insurance responded with a much lower offer of $65,000, citing depreciation and policy exclusions related to gradual wear and tear” despite the damage being clearly storm-related.
 Over the next three months, Jonathan submitted multiple appraisals and repair estimates, but the insurer remained firm.

-The arbitration hearing took place in September 2023 at the Genesee County Courthouse, just 15 miles from Attica.
+The arbitration hearing took place in September 2023 at the Wyoming County Courthouse, just 15 miles from Attica.
 Both sides presented evidence: Jonathan with detailed invoices, expert testimonies from a licensed contractor and an independent adjuster; Silver Lake Insurance with their internal adjuster's report highlighting supposed “contractual gaps.”

 One critical moment came when Jonathan’s expert demonstrated that the damage was sudden and severe, and not due to any lack of maintenance, directly challenging Silver Lake’s depreciation stance.
 Linda Carmichael pressed both sides hard, demanding clarity on ambiguous policy language and precedent from New York state insurance law.